webdriverio/webdriverio/CONTRIBUTING.md

 ## Create New Package

 All WebdriverIO sub packages require a certain structure to work within the wdio ecosystem.
-To simplify the process of creating a new sub package we build a NPM script that does all the boilerplate work for you.
+To simplify the process of creating a new sub package, we built an NPM script that does all the boilerplate work for you.
 Just run:

 ```sh
 $ npm run create
 ```

-It will ask you about the type and name of the new package and creates all the files for you.
+It will ask you about the type and name of the new package and create all the files for you.

 ## Run e2e Experience With Smoke Tests